TotallyInformation/outlook-filer/README.md

 # outlook-filer
 A Simple interface for filing emails when you have many folders.
-Created by Julian at TotallyInformation This utility can save vast amounts of time if, like me, you have many (hundreds of) folders and receive large amounts of email that must be kept and filed.
+Created by [Julian at TotallyInformation](https://github.com/TotallyInformation/)
+This utility can save vast amounts of time if, like me, you have many (hundreds of) folders and receive large amounts of email that must be kept and filed.

-I have updated this to work with office 365 (without knowledge of how the original looked).
+I ([nicoleahmed](https://github.com/nicoleahmed/)) have updated this to work with office 365 (without knowledge of how the original looked).
 I've also added a refresh button for working with new email selections in the outlook window.
 I've added the recent folders section though these folders can't be sent to at the moment.

 **The biggest limitation at the moment is that only folders directly under the default inbox can be sent to and viewed**